ko1/rubyhackchallenge/EN/3_practice.md

 ```

 Translate the above Ruby code into C code.
-Please remembjer the steps of `Array#second` and implement this method into MRI.
+Please remember the steps of `Array#second` and implement this method into MRI.

 ```diff
 diff --git a/string.c b/string.c